Horsez: Horsez 2

 A sequel to Horsez was developed with somewhat similar plots: the main character is a young woman named Emma.
 She is sent to France to train to become a veterinarian.
 When the taxi breaks down, she has no choice but to take refuge in a small, quiet town.
 There, she meets Oliver, a nephew of his aunt's stud farm, who is missing its real owner, Marie.
-After finding out Emma is a vet, he offers to give her shelter if she helps them deliver a mare with foal.
-Emma agrees.
+After finding out Emma is a vet, he offers to give her shelter if she helps them deliver a mare with foal, and Emma agrees.
 After meeting Flora, Michael (formerly called Miguel in Horsez), and Carol, Emma is given some objectives.
 The character delivers a healthy foal, and then is given the choice of the player to stay with the stud farm or leave as a vet.
 The game continues either way.

 In the end, the characters win back the stud farm, though end results are dependent on the player's choices throughout the game.
 In one part, Emma finds out that Marie is still alive and well.
 In this ending she leaves the stud farm to Flora, and promises to visit soon, having settled in New Zealand.
 Other possible endings include Emma getting Oliver (and herself) tickets to the US so she can show him her country, and Emma and Oliver sharing a kiss on the beach.